 Credit: Envato Elements/ ijeab

-The final step in packaging your food for shipping is proper labeling.
+The final step is proper labeling.
 Clearly write or print the recipient's address on the box.
 If you're shipping perishable items, mark the box with "Perishable" or "Keep Refrigerated" to alert the postal service to handle the box with care.

 Summary